Are Transformers Effective for Time Series Forecasting?: Experiments

-\textbf{Impact of training data size.} Some may argue that the poor performance of Transformer-based solutions is due to the small sizes of the benchmark datasets.
-Unlike computer vision or natural language processing tasks, TSF is performed on given time series and it is difficult to scale up the training data size.
-At the same time, the size of the training data would indeed have a significant impact on the model performance.
-Therefore, we conduct an experiment on the Traffic dataset, comparing the performance of the model trained with a full dataset (17,544*0.7 hours), named \emph{Ori.}, and that trained with a shortened dataset (8,760 hours, i.e., 1 year), called \emph{Short}.
-As can be observed in Table~\ref{tab:shortenTraffic}, the prediction errors with reduced training data are lower in most cases.
-While we cannot conclude that we should use less data for training, it demonstrates that the training data size is not the limiting factor for the performances of Autoformer and FEDformer.
+\textbf{\emph{Is training data size a limiting factor for existing LTSF-Transformers?}} Some may argue that the poor performance of Transformer-based solutions is due to the small sizes of the benchmark datasets.
+Unlike computer vision or natural language processing tasks, TSF is performed on collected time series, and it is difficult to scale up the training data size.
+In fact, the size of the training data would indeed have a significant impact on the model performance.
+Accordingly, we conduct experiments on Traffic, comparing the performance of the model trained on a full dataset (17,544*0.7 hours), named \emph{Ori.}, with that trained on a shortened dataset (8,760 hours, i.e., 1 year), called \emph{Short}.
+Unexpectedly, Table~\ref{tab:shortenTraffic} presents that the prediction errors with reduced training data are lower in most cases.
+This might because the whole-year data maintains more clear temporal features than a longer but incomplete data size.
+While we cannot conclude that we should use less data for training, it demonstrates that the training data scale is not the limiting reason for the performances of Autoformer and FEDformer.

-\textbf{Efficiency comparison.} Existing Transformer-based TSF methods focus on reducing the $O\left(L^{2}\right)$ complexity of the vanilla Transformer.
-Although they prove to be able to improve the theoretical time and memory complexity, it is unclear whether 1) the actual inference time and memory cost on devices are improved, and 2) the memory issue is unacceptable and urgent for today's GPU (e.g., we use one NVIDIA Titan Xp here).

-In Table ~\ref{tab:efficiency}, we compare both the theoretical and practical efficiency.
-Interestingly, compared with the vanilla Transformer (with the same DMS decoder), most Transformer variants incur similar or even worse inference time and parameters in practice, due to the additional design elements introduced in their model.
-Moreover, the memory cost of the vanilla Transformer is practically acceptable, even for output length $L=720$, which weakens the importance of deriving a memory-efficient Transformer-based method.
+\textbf{\emph{Is efficiency really a top-level priority?}} Existing LTSF-Transformers claim that the $O\left(L^{2}\right)$ complexity of the vanilla Transformer is unaffordable for the LTSF problem.
+Although they prove to be able to improve the theoretical time and memory complexity from $O\left(L^{2}\right)$ to $O\left(L\right)$, it is unclear whether \emph{1) the actual inference time and memory cost on devices are improved, and 2) the memory issue is unacceptable and urgent for today's GPU (e.g., an NVIDIA Titan XP here).} In Table ~\ref{tab:efficiency}, we compare the average practical efficiencies with 5 runs.
+Interestingly, compared with the vanilla Transformer (with the same DMS decoder), most Transformer variants incur similar or even worse inference time and parameters in practice.
+These follow-ups introduce more additional design elements to make practical costs high.
+Moreover, the memory cost of the vanilla Transformer is practically acceptable, even for output length $L=720$, which weakens the importance of developing a memory-efficient Transformers, at least for existing benchmarks.